Carnagion/dissertation/diss/diss.typ

 == Problem Instances

 // TODO: Check if University of Bologna should be cited The performance of both the branch-and-bound program and CPLEX model is illustrated here using complex real-world problem instances from a single day of departure operations at London Heathrow as well as benchmark problem instances from Milan Airport.
-The latter were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
+The latter were obtained from the University of Bologna Operations Research Group's freely accessible #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[online library of instances].

 #todo("Write more about problem instances if necessary")